(Why) Do Central Banks Care about Their Profits?

 We document that central banks are discontinuously more likely to report slightly positive profits than slightly negative profits, especially amid greater political pressure, the public’s receptiveness to more extreme political views, and when governors are reappointable.
-The propensity to report small profits over small losses is correlated with more lenient monetary policy and higher inflation.
+The propensity to report small profits over small losses is correlated with higher inflation and lower interest rates.
 We conclude that there are agency problems at central banks, which give rise to discontinuous profit incentives and are related to their policy choices and outcomes.
-These findings inform a debate about the political economy of central banking, monetary stability, and the effectiveness of non-traditional central banking.
+These findings inform a debate about the political economy of central banking and central bank design.

 Keywords: Central Banks, Profitability, Non-Traditional Central Banking, Monetary Stability